Demand (psychoanalysis): Desire

 a residue or kernel of desire, representing a lost surplus of jouissance for the subject, (because the Real is never totally symbolizable).

 As a result, for Lacan, "desire is situated in dependence on demand – which, by being articulated in signifiers, leaves a metonymic remainder which runs under it".
 The frustration inherent in demand – whatever is actually asked for is 'not it' – is what gives rise to desire.

 The Other's demands

 The demands of human society are initially mediated via the Mother; with the discourse of whom the infant comes to identify, subsuming its own non-verbal self-expression.

 The result in the neurotic may be a dominance of parental demand, and of the social objects valued by such demands – jobs, degrees, marriage, success, money and the like.
 Lacan considered indeed that for the neurotic "the demand of the Other assumes the function of an object in his phantasy...this prevalence given by the neurotic to demand".

 Transference

 Lacan considered that the transference appears in the forms of demands from the patient – demands which he stressed the analyst must resist.

-Through such demands, he states, "the whole past opens up right down to early infancy.
-The subject has never done anything other than demand, he could not have survived otherwise, and...regression shows nothing other than a return to the present of signifiers used in demands".